 Gerald Combs created Ethereal over 11 years ago when his boss wouldn't buy him a brand spanking new Sniffer box - something about budgets and all... so Gerald told his Sniffer rep that he was going to write his own packet sniffing tool.
 While that Sniffer rep was still rolling around laughing, Gerald started working on Ethereal.

-play wav) or Ethereal (play wav)?
+The name?
+Yeah - the name Ethereal was always an issue - how do you pronounce it?
+Ethereal (play wav) or Ethereal (play wav)?
 Many a late night has been spent huddled over pizzas in the cabling closet debating that issue.
-The answer - Ethereal (play wa
+The answer - Ethereal (play wav).

 Notes: